revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 8: What is the use of @Functional Interface annotation?
 <details><summary> Show Answer</summary>

-It forces the Java compiler to indicate that the interface is a functional interface, so it should not allow to have more than one abstract method.
+It forces the Java compiler to indicate that the interface is a functional interface, so it should not allow having more than one abstract method.
 </details>

-9: Does lambda expression execute on its own ?
-Give explanation.
+9: Does lambda expression execute on its own?
+Explain.
 <details><summary> Show Answer</summary>
 No, it is used to implement a method defined by a functional interface.

 </details>

-10: List the main kinds of Functional Interface in Java 8.
+10: List the main kinds of Functional Interfaces in Java 8.
 <details><summary> Show Answer</summary>

-- Consumer - which takes only one arguments
+- Consumer - which takes only one argument
-- Predicate - which takes one argument and returns the result as boolean value
+- Predicate - which takes one argument and returns the result as a boolean value
-- Supplier - which does not take any arguments returns a single result.
+- Supplier - which does not take any arguments and returns a single result.
-- Function - which recieves an argument and returns the result based on the processing
+- Function - which receives an argument and returns the result based on the processing

 </details>

-11: When does an functional inetrface can extend another interface?
+11: When does a functional interface can extend another interface?
 <details><summary> Show Answer</summary>

-- A fucntional inetrface can extends the interface only when there is no abstract methods in it.
+- A functional interface can extend the interface only when there are no abstract methods in it.
-- If it has abstract method then it will be an invalid fucntional interface.
+- If it has an abstract method then it will be an invalid functional interface.

 </details>

-12: Expand and explain about SAM.
+12: What is SAM?
 <details>
 <summary> Show Answer</summary>

-- Single Abstarct Method interfaces
+- Single Abstract Method interfaces
-- Whcih is also called as functional interfaces, having only one abstcrt methods and multiple default methods.
+- Which is also called functional interfaces, having only one abstract method and multiple default methods.
 </details>

-13: Does functional interface allows static methods.
+13: Does the functional interface allows static methods?
 <details>
  <summary> Show Answer</summary>
-JDK 8 allows static methods in interface, before this only one abstract method is allowed in functional interface </details>
+JDK 8 allows static methods in the interface, before this only one abstract method is allowed in functional interface </details>

 14: Is this a functional interface code snippet?